mluci567/A2_synthesizer/README.md

 This will launch the GTK+ interface.

 ## Usage
+* The interface is split into sections for Wave 1 and Wave 2 controls.
-* Use the sliders to adjust Frequency, Amplitude, and ADSR envelope parameters (Attack, Decay, Sustain level, Release time).
+* For each wave, use the sliders to adjust Frequency, Amplitude, and ADSR envelope parameters (Attack, Decay, Sustain level, Release time).
-* Select the desired Waveform from the dropdown menu.
+* For each wave, select the desired Waveform from its dropdown menu.
-* Click the "Note On/Off" button to start playing a sound.
-Click it again to trigger the release phase of the envelope.
+* Click the "Note On/Off" button for a specific wave to start playing its sound.
+Click it again to trigger the release phase of that wave's envelope.
+Both waves can be triggered independently.
-* The drawing area at the bottom displays a visual representation of the selected waveform shape and amplitude.
+* The drawing area at the bottom displays a visual representation of the selected waveform shapes and amplitudes for both waves simultaneously (Wave 1: Magenta, Wave 2: Cyan-Blue).
+* Presets:
+    * To save the current settings of both waves, click "Save Preset As..." and choose a filename (ending in .synthpreset) in the presets directory.
+    * To load previously saved settings, select the desired preset file from the "Load Preset:" dropdown menu.
+The controls for both waves will update automatically.

 ## Project Structure
 ```
 A2_synthesizer/
 ├── makefile              # Build script for the application and tests
 ├── synth/                # Core synthesizer source code
-│   ├── main.c            # Main application entry point, initialization
+│   ├── main.c            # Main application entry point, initialization for dual waves
-│   ├── gui.c             # GTK+ GUI implementation and callbacks
+│   ├── gui.c             # GTK+ GUI implementation (dual controls, presets)
 │   ├── gui.h             # Header for GUI functions
-│   ├── audio.c           # PortAudio implementation, audio callback, ADSR logic
+│   ├── audio.c           # PortAudio implementation (dual wave callback, mixing)
 │   ├── audio.h           # Header for audio functions
+│   ├── presets.c         # Preset saving and loading logic
+│   ├── presets.h         # Header for preset functions
-│   └── synth_data.h      # Shared data structures and enums (Waveform, ADSR Stage)
+│   └── synth_data.h      # Shared data structures (dual wave params/state, PresetData)
+├── presets
+│   └── "_".synthpreset   # Included preset files may vary
 └── tests/                # Unit tests
     ├── test_audio_lifecycle.c # CMocka tests for audio init/start/stop/terminate
-    ├── test_gui_helpers.c  # CUnit tests for GUI helper functions (e.g., envelope calculation)
+    ├── test_gui_helpers.c  # CUnit tests for GUI helper functions (dual wave envelope calcs)
-    ├── test_audio.c        # CUnit tests for the audio processing callback (paCallback)
+    ├── test_audio.c        # CUnit tests for the audio processing callback (dual wave ADSR, mixing)
     └── test_concurrency.c  # CUnit tests for basic concurrent data access
 ```
+## Preset File Format (`.synthpreset`)

+The synthesizer allows saving and loading the complete state of both waves using preset files.

+* **Location:** Preset files are expected to be stored in the `presets/` directory relative to the executable.
+* **Extension:** Preset files should use the `.synthpreset` extension.
+* **Format:**
+    * Plain text file.
+    * Each line represents one parameter in a `key: value` format.
+    * Whitespace around the key, colon, and value is generally ignored during loading.
+    * The order of lines does not matter, but all required parameters must be present.
+* **Required Parameters:** A valid preset file must contain lines for all 14 parameters (7 for each wave):
+    * **Wave 1:**
+        * `frequency1`: (float) Frequency in Hz.
+        * `amplitude1`: (float) Amplitude (0.0 to 1.0).
+        * `waveform1`: (int) Waveform type (0=Sine, 1=Square, 2=Sawtooth, 3=Triangle).
+        * `attackTime1`: (float) Attack time in seconds.
+        * `decayTime1`: (float) Decay time in seconds.
+        * `sustainLevel1`: (float) Sustain level (0.0 to 1.0).
+        * `releaseTime1`: (float) Release time in seconds.
+    * **Wave 2:**
+        * `frequency2`: (float) Frequency in Hz.
+        * `amplitude2`: (float) Amplitude (0.0 to 1.0).
+        * `waveform2`: (int) Waveform type (0=Sine, 1=Square, 2=Sawtooth, 3=Triangle).
+        * `attackTime2`: (float) Attack time in seconds.
+        * `decayTime2`: (float) Decay time in seconds.
+        * `sustainLevel2`: (float) Sustain level (0.0 to 1.0).
+        * `releaseTime2`: (float) Release time in seconds.

 ## Testing
 The project includes unit tests using the `CUnit` and `CMocka` frameworks.